 You may imagine all caviar to have a jet black exterior, or maybe you’ve seen red and orange roe on your plate and believed it to be authentic caviar.

-While this isn’t an inaccurate representation of the food, black caviar is only one part of a much bigger picture.
-The reason black caviar is so commonly depicted in media is due to its distinctive and intriguing exterior, often used to contrast with other colors on the screen or page.
+While the media's black caviar isn’t an inaccurate representation of the food, black caviar is only one part of a much bigger picture.
+The reason black caviar is so commonly depicted in media is due to its distinctive and intriguing exteriors of the physical egg, often used to contrast with other colors and interiors on the screen or page.

-In other words, it’s much easier for art directors and photographers to convey caviar to an audience when it’s pure black and shown in an elegant setting.
+In other words, it’s much easier for art directors and photographers to convey the elegance of caviar to an audience when it’s pure black.

 But here’s the truth about black caviar: only a handful of caviar products are truly 100% black in color, and many of the products you encounter do not technically qualify as real caviar.

-Take American Paddlefish Caviar, for instance.
-This is a popular product with a more manageable price tag than European and Middle Eastern caviars, but since it doesn’t come from a species of the sturgeon family, the caviar name isn’t accurate.
+Take American caviar, for instance.
+Paddlefish caviar is a popular product with a more manageable price tag than European and Middle Eastern caviars, but since it doesn’t come from a species of the sturgeon family, the caviar name isn’t accurate.
+American Hackleback caviar, however, does come from sturgeon roe and has a jet-black color.

-Other jet-black roes like Capelin and Lumpfish are also sometimes given the title of caviar, but once again, it’s not a proper description of the product.
+Other jet-black roes like Capelin and Lumpfish are also sometimes given the title of caviar, but once again, it’s not a proper description of the product because it comes from a species of fish other than sturgeon.

 This isn’t to say that these popular roes aren’t tasty or enjoyable – they all have their time and place.
 Our only point is to say that just because of their color, texture, and taste, they can’t be considered real caviar, and you should know what you’re buying every single time.